Usage with Next.js

 Configure overrides for React Query's hooks.

 Whether tRPC should await queries when server-side rendering a page.
-Defaults to false
+Defaults to false.

 Ability to set request headers and HTTP status when server-side rendering.